 The Capture of Havana by the English (1958, documentary)

-Stories of the Revolution (1960, the first feature film of fiction by ICAIC)
+Stories of the Revolution (1960, first fiction feature film by ICAIC)

 General Assembly (1960, documentary)